escapegameibk/host/README.md

 to control an escape room.
 Afterwars, it became apparent to me, that it would also be kinda suitable as a home-automation system.

-## Interface

-The interface to anything wanting to communicate with the host is provided at /var/run/escape/socket.
-It takes queries in form of a json object and answers in form of a json object.

-- An element called ´action´ which states what type of action the command is

-- Any other value as defined by the parser.

-Documentation on how the commands are parsed and executed may be found in src/interface.c.
-Further documentation is a TODO.

-## Serial interface

-A serial connection to a µc is established at application start.
-Documentation on how the protocol works can be found in ../arduino/README.md.

-Audio is played via the libvlc.

 ## License
-This program is licensed under the GPLv3 or any later version of the license, which permits you to use it commercially, but requires you to give users the source code. in any case, we don't sell the software itself any way, so it doesn't really matter.
+This program is licensed under the GPLv3 or any later version of the license, which permits you to use it commercially, but requires you to give users the source code and the right to re-sell the program. in any case, we don't sell the software itself any way, so it doesn't really matter, or at least that's the idea.

 ## Building

-The program only requires the linux operating system.
+The program only requires the linux operating system...
+Well kinda.
+It also needs it's dependencies.
+I won't tell you how to install linux, but I will describe the program's dependencies:

 ### Dependencies